 Car service from Paris Airport to Fontainebleau

-Fontainebleau is in the Île-de-France region, southeast of Paris.
-It is 50.3 km from Parc des Félins and 56 km from the Provins Museum and the Provinois.
-Remember also that the city is located 86, 4 km from CDG Airport and 58.6 km from Orly Airport.
+Fontainebleau is located in the Île-de-France region, southeast of Paris.
+It is approximately 50.3 km away from Parc des Félins and 56 km from the Provins Museum and the Provinois.
+Additionally, the city is situated 86.4 km from CDG Airport and 58.6 km from Orly Airport.